Jeet1811/Stock-Portfolio-Management/README.md

 Java with Spring Boot
 RESTful API design with proper exception handling

+Use Twillio apu for the OTP verification during sign-up process...

 ## Database
 PostgreSQL
 Schema designed to store stock details and user portfolios